davidshumway/ocr.gov.np-Biz-Crawl/README.md

 The following CSV data is also on Google's Fusion Tables, which uses the geocoding information for mapping.

-Businesses on Google Places (~4,000): https://www.google.com/fusiontables/data?docid=1JC4o6Z078CYML0CVDVBK9OetK_q6MXkEBIFPyGoD#map:id=3
+Businesses on Google Places: https://www.google.com/fusiontables/data?docid=1JC4o6Z078CYML0CVDVBK9OetK_q6MXkEBIFPyGoD#map:id=3
-The search is based on the following business types: ```'Car Repair','Electrician','General Contractor','Hardware Store','Home Goods Store','Locksmith','Moving Company','Plumber','Roofing Contractor'```
+The search is based on the following business types: ```Car Repair, Electrician, General Contractor, Hardware Store, Home Goods Store, Locksmith, Moving Company, Plumber, Roofing Contractor```.

-In addition, the program also searches across a set of keywords: ```'construction OR cement OR mortar OR building OR "building supplies" OR materials OR tools OR contractor OR "power tools" OR "hand tools" OR "green building" OR "green home" OR builders OR "eco house" OR "sustainable construction" OR renovate OR roofing OR drill OR engineering OR machinery OR supplier OR engineer OR engineering'```
+In addition, the program also searches across a set of keywords: ```construction OR cement OR mortar OR building OR "building supplies" OR materials OR tools OR contractor OR "power tools" OR "hand tools" OR "green building" OR "green home" OR builders OR "eco house" OR "sustainable construction" OR renovate OR roofing OR drill OR engineering OR machinery OR supplier OR engineer OR engineering```

 Keywords Only: https://www.google.com/fusiontables/data?docid=1PM3J43hbt1JTpLnOWEMO0F--sOFeE9VzfWFOtE6b#map:id=3
 The keywords only portion of the above search.